 Mudhoney sputtered at the box office, perhaps too weird, too long, too mean to crossover in the same way Lorna did.
 Follow up Motorpsycho was a tactical switch, an attempt perhaps to update the 1950s biker gang pictures for the 1960s.
 But despite an ace title, it didn’t work for me in the same way.
 Meyer’s movies tend to play best when he allows his women to dominate at least some of the time, a battle of the sexes.
 Lorna Maitland delivers some choice and cutting lines in both Lorna and Mudhoney, and Princess Livingston is an indelible character as the cackling brothel owner Maggie Marie in the latter.
 Both feature scenes of sexual violence which are, of course, horrendous to watch, and may understandably be traumatic to many viewers, especially given the exploitative nature of the films.
 But both stories couched those sequences in at least a semblance of narrative that allowed for some form of context, however tenuous.
 Mudhoney, especially, did not seem to revel in its brutality, with Antoinette Cristiani’s Hannah Brenshaw the focus of the audience’s sympathy and Hopper as the loathsome outright villain.
-And Lorna‘s scene where Lorna begins to lust after the creep who forces himself on her is patently absurd – although, I’d understand audiences recoiling at this unfortunate old trope.
+And Lorna‘s pivotal scene where the affection-starved Lorna begins to lust after the creep who forces himself on her is patently absurd – although, I’d understand audiences recoiling at this unfortunate old trope.

 But Motorpsycho‘s tale of three twisted biker hoodlums raping the wife of Alex Rocco (later to memorably appear as Mo Greene in The Godfather), triggering a pre-Death Wish revenge adventure, features a scene where the screentime dedicated to the act and its depiction went, at least for me, far beyond the pale and dissipated any enjoyment that could be found elsewhere.
 The only other significant female character, played by Meyer mainstay Haji, is put through the wringer as well.
 While she’s clearly a badass, she’s still treated horrendously by both Rocco and the story as a whole.
 On the road with the wronged man after the bikers also murder her husband in cold blood and leave her for dead with a glancing gunshot to the head, she is taken as an unwilling passenger as he tracks the fracturing gang to an abandoned quarry.
 The scene where Rocco barks at her to suck snake venom out of his ankle would be bleakly funny if it weren’t surrounded by so much misery.